-The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and Audit Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and Audit Committee of reports, which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · identification and management of risks.

-The Board of Trustees has considered the need for a specific internal audit function and has decided:
+The Board of Trustees has decided: